- gigaton (n.)

 - gimcrack (n.)

-- 1610s, "showy person;" sense of "trifle" first recorded 1839; of uncertain origin, perhaps alteration of gibecrake, a kind of ornament on wooden furniture (mid-14c.), perhaps from Old French giber "to rattle, shake" + Middle English crak "sharp noise, crack."
-In 18c.-19c. it also meant "a person who has a turn for mechanical contrivances."
+- "trifle, knick-knack," by c.1820, earlier "mechanical contrivance" (1630s), originally "showy person" (1610s), of uncertain origin.
+Perhaps an alteration of Middle English gibecrake, the name of some kind of ornament on wooden furniture (mid-14c.), which is perhaps from Old French giber "to rattle, shake" + some special sense of Middle English crak "sharp noise, crack."
+In 18c.-19c. gimcrack also could mean "person who has a turn for mechanical contrivances."

 - gimlet (n.)

-- boring-tool, mid-14c., gymbelette, from Anglo-French guimbelet (French gibelet), perhaps from Middle Dutch wimmelkijn (with substitute of French diminutive suffix), diminutive of wimmel "auger, drill."
-The meaning "cocktail made with gin or vodka and lime juice" is first attested 1928, presumably from its "penetrating" effects on the drinker.
+- type of boring tool, mid-14c., gymbelette, from Anglo-French and Old French guimbelet, guibelet (12c., Modern French gibelet), which is probably of Germanic origin, perhaps from Middle Dutch wimmelkijn (with substitute of French diminutive suffix), diminutive of wimmel "auger, drill."
+Middle English also had wimble in the same sense (mid-13c.), probably from an Old North French form of the same word.
+As the name of a cocktail made with gin or vodka and lime juice, by 1928, presumably from its "penetrating" effects on the drinker.

 TOMMY -- Gimme a cake.